 You can view the full list of recognized programmatic accrediting bodies at the Council for Higher Education Accreditation website.

 Prior to applying to a school — and definitely before showing up to your first class or beginning an online degree — make sure you know and understand that school’s accreditation.
 Remember: All accredited colleges are not the same.
 While regional accreditation likely opens you up to more opportunities, the answer to “what type of accreditation should a college have” really hinges on your personal needs and career goals.

 National University has been accredited since 1977 by WASC, the Western Association of Schools and Colleges.
-National is also home to several accredited degree programs, including the ABET-accredited bachelor of science in computer science and a bachelor of science in nursing accredited by the Commission on Collegiate Nursing Education.
-Learn more about all of our on-campus and online degree programs here.
+National is also home to several accredited degree programs, including the ABET-accredited bachelor of science in computer science.

 The baccalaureate degree program in nursing, master’s degree program in nursing, and post-graduate APRN certificate programs at National University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.